 \section{Introduction}

 Understanding the spatial distribution and variability of soil texture is essential for land use planning and other activities related to agricultural management and environmental protection (e.g., prevent soil degradation, preserve soil functions and remediate degraded soil).
-This work is motivated by the “Land Use and Cover Area frame Statistical survey” (LUCAS) project aimed at collecting harmonized data on the state of land use/cover over the extent of the European Union.
-The study by \cite{Ballabio2016} mapped soil properties at a continental scale across Europe.
+This work is motivated by the ``Land Use and Cover Area frame Statistical survey'' (LUCAS) project aimed at collecting harmonized data on the state of land use/cover over the extent of the European Union.
+The study by Ballabio et al. \cite{Ballabio2016} mapped soil properties at a continental scale across Europe.
 In this work, we aim to map soil texture distribution at a finer scale based on soil samples (at 30 cm depth) surveyed in the Basque Country (Spain) between 2010 and 2018.

-Soil texture data are usually treated as compositional data (i.e., relative percentages of different particles: sand, silt and clay, whose sum is constrained to 100\%).
+Soil texture data are usually treated as compositional data (CoDa), as they are relative percentages of sand, silt and clay, whose sum is constrained to 100\%.
 Consequently, analyzing each texture component separately may lead to inconsistent results, such as total values exceeding 100\%.
 CoDA is the common acronym of Compositional Data Analysis.
 CoDA theory provides the statistical framework for compositional data, which lies in a simplex sample space \citep{Aitchison1985}.
-In addition to soil texture samples, we incorporate auxiliary information such as climatic variables (e.g., average precipitation, minimum and maximum temperatures), topographic features (e.g., digital elevation model—DEM), and categorical variables including geological characteristics (e.g., lithology) and land use types (e.g., pastures, extensive crops, vineyards).
+In addition to soil texture samples, we incorporate auxiliary information such as climatic variables (e.g., average precipitation, minimum and maximum temperatures), topographic features (e.g., digital elevation model--DEM), and categorical variables including geological characteristics (e.g., lithology) and land use types (e.g., pastures, extensive crops, vineyards).